AI CRO

 Should I do positioning before AI personalisation?

 Yes.
-AI personalisation without positioning is segment-of-one fiction: the engine has no segments to personalise to, defaults to generic recommendations, and produces 4-7% lift.
-The five-item prerequisite checklist (differentiation defined, segments mapped, audience research per segment, hypothesis backlog, test infrastructure at 99% significance) takes 14 days.
-Skip it and the personalisation tool burns 12 months proving you needed it.
+AI personalisation without positioning is segment-of-one fiction.
+The five-item prerequisite checklist takes 14 days.
+Skip it and the personalisation tool burns 12 months.

 Where this fits in the OperatorAI methodology

-This pillar sits upstream of The 4-to-34 Gap, the named framework inside the OperatorAI methodology that documents the performance differential between self-serve AI CRO tools (4-7% lift) and operator-guided AI CRO (28-34% lift), built on Build Grow Scale's 347-store research.
-Positioning is the prerequisite that lets the operator deliver against the upper band rather than the lower.
+This pillar sits upstream of The 4-to-34 Gap, the named framework inside the OperatorAI methodology that documents the performance differential between self-serve AI CRO tools (4-7% lift) and operator-guided AI CRO (28-34% lift).
+Positioning is the prerequisite that lets the operator deliver against the upper band.

 For the operating-model classification, see The OperatorAI Maturity Model, the five-tier framework from Ad-hoc through Operator-Led.
 For the downstream pillar on personalisation infrastructure, see the personalisation expectation gap.